scikit-learn-contrib/imbalanced-learn/doc/metrics.rst

 Summary of important metrics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :func:`classification_report_imbalanced` will compute a set of metrics
+The :func:`classification_report_imbalanced` will compute a set of metrics per
-per class and summarize it in a table.
-The parameter `output_dict` allows
+class and summarize it in a table.
+The parameter `output_dict` allows to get a
-to get a string or a Python dictionary.
-This dictionary can be reused to create
+string or a Python dictionary.
+This dictionary can be reused to create a Pandas
-a Pandas dataframe for instance.
-Its "avg/total" bottom row contains
+dataframe for instance.

-the Weighted Average of each column (weighting is by the sup (Support), i.e. by
-the true class proportions), except the sup (Support) column whose total
-appears at its bottom.
-Also note that the avg value at the bottom of the "rec"
-column is simply the Accuracy because  Weighted Average Recall is just another
-name for Accuracy.
+The bottom row (i.e "avg/total") contains the weighted average by the support
+(i.e column "sup") of each column.

+Note that the weighted average of the class recalls is also known as the
+classification accuracy.

 .. _pairwise_metrics: